-(1) See Note 2, "Recent Accounting Pronouncements" for more information on the adoption of Accounting Standard Update ("ASU") No. 2018-07, Compensation-Stock Compensation ("Topic 718"): Improvements to Nonemployee Share-Based Payment Accounting issued by the Financial Accounting Standards Board.
+(1) See Note 2, "Summary of Significant Accounting Policies - Recently Adopted Accounting Pronouncements" on Form 10-K for the year ended December 31, 2019 for more information on the adoption of Accounting Standard Update ("ASU") No. 2018-07, Compensation-Stock Compensation ("Topic 718"): Improvements to Nonemployee Share-Based Payment Accounting issued by the Financial Accounting Standards Board.